-Regional electricity market
+- Regional electricity market

-Regional electricity market
+Creating a regional electricity market

 At the 2015 Vienna Summit of the Western Balkan 6 Initiative, the WB6 Contracting Parties reasserted their commitment towards establishing a regional electricity market.
 They agreed to implement so-called “energy soft measures” that will remove existing legislative and regulatory barriers and enhance the institutional structures necessary for the functioning of this market in line with the Energy Community Treaty and relevant EU acquis.
 The 2016 Paris Summit re-emphasized the need for a closer cooperation on a regional level and integration of the markets of the Western Balkan 6 into the pan-European one.

+The Vienna WB6 Summit tasked the Energy Community Secretariat to lead the development of the regional energy market and assist in the implementation of the measures.
 The process was further strengthened by the conclusion of a Grant Contract between the European Commission and the Energy Community Secretariat for provision of technical assistance to support the development of a regional energy market in the Western Balkans in June 2016.
-The concrete project activities as set out in the CONNECTA work programme supported the establishment and operation of a regional electricity market.
-The technical assistance project, CONNECTA, was set to have the duration of 24 months.
+The concrete project activities as set out in the CONNECTA work programme for the duration of 24 months supported the establishment and operation of a regional electricity market.

 To document the progress made by the six Western Balkan countries, the Secretariat began to publish regular monitoring reports in November 2015.